kevinfiol/beancms/README.md

 Note: The `-D` flag is required for Bean CMS to be able to serve user uploaded images from the current directory.

-On some Linux systems with Wine installed you might run into some issues running `beancms.com`.
+On some Linux systems with Wine installed you might run into issues running `beancms.com`.
 See [redbean.dev/#linux](https://redbean.dev/#linux).

 ### Docker